-Because seeds are already in their final resting place, they will immediately start adjusting to the environment.
-Every time you transplant or move a sprouted seed, it can cause stress as the young plant needs to readjust its new surroundings.
+Because seeds are already in their final resting place, they will immediately start adjusting on the environment.
+Every time you transplant or move a sprouted seed, it can result in stress as the young plant needs to readjust its new surroundings.

 Once young plants are growing new leaves and getting taller, they are officially in the vegetative stage.

 This section will explain how to care for young cannabis plants your vegetative stage.